SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Elements/Working_with_elements/Adding_Elements/Smart_Serial_Connection.md

   - If you specify “any” as the host address, DataMiner listens on all IP addresses on the specified port.

   > [!NOTE]
   > [Dynamic polling](#dynamic-polling) (available from DataMiner 10.3.11/10.4.0 onwards<!--RN 37404-->) is only supported when the smart-serial connection acts as a client.
-Assigning an IP addresses like "127.0.0.1" or "any" makes the element acts as a server, and it cannot switch to a client mode without stopping it.
+Assigning IP addresses like "127.0.0.1" or "any" makes the element act as a server, and it cannot switch to a client mode without stopping it.
 Also, trying to assign a value like "127.0.0.1" to the dynamic IP parameter at runtime will cause an error.

 - **IP port**: The IP port of the destination.
 This is not always required.